Use Flow with multiple languages

 3. Tap a language already in your list to deselect it, or tap Add more to search for and add languages.

-4. Tap Save to confirm your changes.
-Backing out without tapping Save discards any changes you made.
+4. Tap Save to confirm.
+Backing out without tapping Save discards your changes.

 Examples